You don't have to pay your student loans if you don't want to (2025 update)

 Forbearance: Interest will continue to accrue on all your loans.

 Most private lenders also offer that in-school and just-after-school deferment period, but your loans will accrue interest.
-Many also let you apply for forbearance later on, and some cool lenders have alternatives like skipping payments once a year.
+Many also let you apply for forbearance later on, and some cool, fun lenders have alternatives like skipping payments once a year.

 Your student loan servicer can tell you more about any of these options.
-For federal loans, find your servicer through the National Student Loan Data System (NSLDS).
+For federal loans, find your servicer through the Federal Student Aid Office.
 For private loans, your original lender should be your servicer.

 Income-driven repayment